 A financial instrument's level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
+Thus, an item may be classified as Level 3 even though there may be some significant inputs that are readily observable.

+The hierarchy requires the use of observable market data when available.
+The Company considers relevant and observable market prices in its valuation where possible.
 The Company defines active markets for equity instruments based on the average daily trading volume both in absolute terms and relative to the market capitalization for the instrument.
 The Company defines active markets for debt instruments based on both the average daily trading volume and the number of days with trading activity.